yanbeiliu/yanbeiliu.github.io/_pages/about.md

     }
 }
 </script>
 <body>
+He is an Associate Professor at Tiangong University, China.
+Before that, he received the Ph.D degree from Tianjin University in Jan.
+2017, under the supervision of Prof. Kaihua Liu.
+After finishing the Ph.D degree, he worked as a postdoc researcher at Tianjin University from Jul.
+2020 to Jul.
+2022, under the supervision of Prof. Yanwei Pang.
+His research interests are in graph neural networks, machine learning, and intelligent healthcare.
+He has published 40 peer reviewed papers in top venues in AI.
+He is the senior member of the China Computer Federation (CCF) and selected candidate for Tianjin’s “131” innovative talent.

+<h1 style="color: #FF0000;">Latest News</h1>
+* [08/2024] One paper was accepted by **IEEE TNNLS**.
+* [02/2024] One paper was accepted by **PR**.
+* [01/2023] One paper was accepted by **IEEE TBD**.
+* [01/2023] One paper was accepted by **IEEE TNNLS**.
+* [01/2023] One paper was accepted by **IJCAI**.
+* [01/2023] One paper was accepted by **IEEE TMI**.

+<h1 style="color: #333333;">Selected Publications</h1>
 <ul> <li><b>HGBER: Heterogeneous graph neural network via bidirectional encoding representation</b> <br>
 <b>Yanbei Liu</b>, Lianxi Fan, Xiao Wang, Zhitao Xiao, Shuai Ma, Yanwei Pang, Jerry Chun-Wei Lin <br>
 IEEE Transactions on Neural Networks and Learning Systems <b>(TNNLS)</b>, 2023 <br>